 We do not conduct business with organisations that do not comply with our labour standards.
-If you suspect that human rights are not being upheld, you should report this immediately to your manager, a member of Human Capital, a member of the Legal Department, a Compliance Officer or through Safecall.
+If you suspect that human rights are not being upheld, you should report this immediately to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.